Virginia - What to watch in 2026

 • U.S. House of Representatives

-These offices influence whether new laws advance or stall, how existing laws are enforced or defended, and whether unresolved legal questions gain clarity or remain contested.
+These offices and ballot measures influence whether new laws advance or stall, how existing laws are enforced or defended, and whether unresolved legal questions gain clarity or remain contested.

 Election resources